simarjeet-dev/Upsell-Items/README.md

 3. Create a new liquid snippet file `upsell-js.liquid` in the snippets directory.

 4. Paste the code from the `upsell-js.liquid` file.
-Replace the sections IDs from the Network tab.

 5. Include the `upsell-js.liquid` file in the `<body>` section of your `theme.liquid` file.